 Qualification(s): BA, MA, JD

-Simon Gibbs is a class actions lawyer in Maurice Blackburn's Sydney office.
+Simon Gibbs is a class actions Associate in Maurice Blackburn's Sydney office.

 He holds a BA in socio-legal studies and a master’s degree in International Relations and Government from Sydney University and a Juris Doctor with Honours from the University of NSW.